mj-shi/ENGO651-Final-Project/README.md

 - import.py - file used to import historical data

 # How to set up the web application
-- Create a heroku app, set up database, run flask and commands
+- Similar setup as Lab1: Create a heroku app, set up database, run flask and commands

 # Commands to run
 - pip/pip3 install requests